 Memorable Manitobans: James Colcleugh (1841-1918)

-In 1886 he married Flora Bruce Craik of Sorel, Quebec.
-They had five children, including Islay Mary Sinclair.
-(He was paternal grandfather of historian Dorothy Garbutt.)
+In 1886 he married Flora Bruce Craik (1846-1926) of Sorel, Quebec.
+They had five children, including Islay Mary Sinclair and Murray Chisholm Colcleugh.
 He served as the first Mayor of Selkirk from 1882 to 1885.
 He was one of the founders of Lisgar Lodge of AF & AM of Selkirk, serving as its Master for three terms, and was first bursar of the Selkirk Asylum.
 He went to San Francisco in 1890 but returned to Winnipeg in 1892, where he operated a pharmacy until 1912.
 After his retirement from active business, although over 70, he made a canoe trip to Hudson Bay and an extended journey through the Peace River country.

 He died at Vancouver, British Columbia on 23 August 1918, and was buried there.
 His papers and diaries are in the Archives of Manitoba.

 Pioneers and Early Citizens of Manitoba, Winnipeg: Manitoba Library Association, 1971.

 We thank Nathan Kramer for providing additional information used here.